How to scroll in MS-DOS or the Windows Command Prompt

-Tip: There are no scroll bars in any version of MS-DOS or any version of Microsoft Windows when the command line window is full screen (no title bar is not showing).
-To change between a full screen and a window mode version of the command line in Windows press the ALT + Enter shortcut key.
+Note: There are no scroll bars in any version of MS-DOS or any version of Microsoft Windows when the command line window is fullscreen (no title bar is not showing).
+To change between a fullscreen and a window mode in early versions of Windows press the Alt+Enter shortcut key.
 New versions of Windows no longer support this shortcut key.

 Listing files or command output one page at a time

 If the reason you're wanting to scroll is because a command such is showing too much output, use one of the examples shown below to show any output one page at a time.

 To list files in MS-DOS one page at a time use the pipe ( | ) command in conjunction with the more statement, as shown in the examples below.